 The Route des Crêtes was originally constructed in the early 20th century as a military observation road — the canyon walls provide natural defensive terrain — and its width reflects this history: in places the road is barely wide enough for two small vehicles to pass, with a vertical drop of hundreds of metres on the canyon side and the bare limestone cliff face on the other.
-In summer the route operates as a one-way circuit to manage this constraint, with the direction rotating by day (check the current direction at the La Palud tourist office or on site).
+A central section (Jas d'Aire to La Maline) is one-way; drive the loop clockwise as signed from La Palud (that section typically closes from late November to late March).
 The road surface is maintained but the experience is unmistakably one of genuine exposure.

 The viewpoints (belvédères) along the route are the primary attraction: Maugué, Tilleul, Bau de la Croix, Belvédère de l'Escalès — each offering a different angle on the gorge's colour and depth.
 The Escalès viewpoint is particularly vertiginous, with the road running along a narrow ledge above a sheer drop to the river.
 Point Sublime, at the eastern end of the gorge, offers the iconic view over the entire canyon system from a promontory of bare white limestone.
 Bring binoculars — griffon vultures were reintroduced to the gorge in the 1990s and now soar in large groups on the thermal currents above the canyon.